oracle/python-oracledb/doc/src/api_manual/async_connection_pool.rst

     .. note::

-        AsyncConnectionPool objects are only supported in the python-oracledb Thin mode.
+        AsyncConnectionPool objects are only supported in python-oracledb Thin mode.

 .. _asynconnpoolmeth: